Mattitriulzi/MarketViewer/README.md

-**Before judging, this app was made by a 16 year old with only basic C knowledge**
+**Before judging, this app was made by a 16 year old with only prior very basic C knowledge**

 # App